giopdev/eBPF-Vulkan-Triangle-Tracer/README.md

 # eBPF Vulkan Triangle Tracer

-This project uses a combination of eBPF, python, bash, and C to trace a Vulkan triangle program to gain a better understanding of the Linux Graphics Pipeline.
+This project uses a combination of eBPF, python, and bash to trace a Vulkan triangle program to gain a better understanding of the Linux Graphics Pipeline.
 The program probes on various syscalls, namely ioctl to trace the user space program state when such syscalls are fired off.

 ## Example output